+Vacation time may not be carried over into the next benefit year nor can such time be accrued by employees.
 Vacation time off is paid at the employee's base pay rate at the time of vacation.
 After the current benefit year, unused vacation time will roll over to accrue as sick leave in accordance with Section 309.